-Hey all readers, today i will be sharing an android app DriveDroid that can help you create bootable drive directly using your android device.
-Yes you heard it right.
-You can create a bootable device just by your mobile for running live versions of Linux as well installable windows version.
+Hey all readers, today I will be sharing an android app DriveDroid that can help you create bootable drive directly using your android device.
+Yes, you heard it right.
+You can create a bootable device just by your mobile for running live versions of Linux as well as the installable windows version.

 DriveDroid also includes a convenient download menu where you can download USB-images of a number of operating systems from your phone.
 You can also create USB-images which allows you to have a blank USB-drive where you can store files in.
 Blank images also allow you to use tools on your PC to burn images to the drive and create a bootable USB disk that way.

-Most phones emulate an USB stick when using DriveDroid.
+Most phones emulate a USB stick when using DriveDroid.
 This is baked into the kernel of your phone.
 This means that only images that are compatible with USB sticks can be used.
 All IMG files will work, but not all ISO files will.
 Most modern Linux systems distribute their ISOs as hybrid files.
-This means the ISO files will work on a CD as well as from an USB stick.
-Other ISO files, like Windows, will not work as an USB stick.
-For these images there are 2 options: converting them or enabling true CD-rom emulation on your phone.
+This means the ISO files will work on a CD as well as from a USB stick.
+Other ISO files, like Windows, will not work as a USB stick.
+For these images, there are 2 options: converting them or enabling true CD-Rom emulation on your phone.

 Converting images is for most people the best option.
-Author of SoftwareBakery have written a tutorial on how to convert those images to be compatible with USB.
+The author of SoftwareBakery has written a tutorial on how to convert those images to be compatible with USB.

-Enabling true CD-rom emulation on your phone will enable your phone to not only be an USB stick, but also look like a real CD-rom drive.
+Enabling true CD-Rom emulation on your phone will enable your phone to not only be a USB stick but also look like a real CD-ROM drive.
 This should allow you to boot any ISO file from your phone.
-To get CD-rom emulation support you need to install a custom kernel or rom on your phone that supports this feature.
-You can find out which roms do on the XDA forums under ‘True CD-rom emulation’.
+To get CD-ROM emulation support you need to install a custom kernel or ROM on your phone that supports this feature.
+You can find out which ROMs do on the XDA forums under ‘True CD-ROM emulation’.

 - DriveDroid Beta